 The scope of proposed research includes clinical, translational, population, and basic research studies investigating interactions of physiologic indicators of stress (e.g., adrenergic, immune, neural, endocrine) and stress exposures (e.g., trauma, adversity, cognitive, affective) with women’s health and disease.
 WHISPR involves investigators from across BWH to develop new research and foster synergy among investigators in this interdisciplinary and cross-cutting field.

-The 2020 WHISPR Request for Proposals is now closed.
+The WHISPR Request for Proposals is released annually in January.
 Please contact Connors Center Project Manager, Natasha Minor at email@example.com for more information about future WHISPR funding opportunities.

 Margo Nathan, MD

 Instructor, Department of Psychiatry